Master of Philosophy student

 Connecting with fellow researchers

-The highlight of Arnab’s time at AUT is being part of the AUT Software Engineering Research Laboratory, which is part of AUT’s School of Engineering, Computer and Mathematical Sciences.
+The highlight of Arnab’s time at AUT is being part of the AUT Software Engineering Research Centre, which is part of AUT’s School of Engineering, Computer and Mathematical Sciences.

 The group has been crucial in steering him towards various goalposts throughout his research, Arnab says.